Innago Logo

 According to Rocket Mortgage, the average property tax rate in Vermont is 1.83%.
 This is one of the highest average rates in the country, lower than only three other states.
 The average annual property tax in the state is around $9,119.74.
 As previously mentioned, it is important to keep I mind that this statistic reflects the average of a lot of data in a state with geographic and economic diversity.
 Tax rates are likely to vary depending on the value of a home and its location in the state.

-In the first quarter of 2024, 1 in every 5,985 homes in Vermont experienced a foreclosure filing, according to recent data from ATTOM.
-This is the third lowest rate in the country, meaning that few homeowners experience foreclosure in the state.
+In January of 2026, 1 in every 33,904 homes in Vermont experienced a foreclosure filing, according to recent data from ATTOM.
+This is the second lowest rate in the country, meaning that extremely few homeowners experience foreclosure in the state.

 Hottest Local Markets in Vermont